 Instructions

-- Line a strainer (or colander) with cheesecloth and place in the sink.
-Gently scoop the curds out of the saucepan (don’t pour! which will break up the curds) and into the strainer to drain.
+- Line a strainer (or colander) with cheesecloth and place in a deep bowl (or in the sink.)
+Very gently scoop the curds out of the saucepan (don’t pour! which will break up the curds) and into the strainer to drain.

 Sounds very easy to make …. but do you need a stainless steel pan?
 Mine are all Teflon coated.